vhscom/hyperdrive/README.md

 ### Composer

-To automate installation using [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) run the following command from your WordPress installation:
+To install using [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) run the following from your WordPress installation directory:

     composer require vhs/hyperdrive:1.0.x-dev